Skip to main content

 • Eat well – follow Canada’s Food Guide for a healthy, balanced diet.
 Get enough calcium and vitamin D to help your bones grow strong.
 Canada’s Food Guide recommends women and men over 50 years of age at low risk for osteoporosis get 3 to 4 servings of milk and alternatives daily.

-• women over 50 not at risk for osteoporosis – follow Health Canada’s recommendations to take 400 IU of vitamin D supplement (pills) and follow Canada’s Food Guide recommendations of 500 ml of milk or fortified soy beverage daily.
+• If you are over 50 and not at risk for osteoporosis – follow Health Canada’s recommendations to take 400 IU of vitamin D supplement (pills) and follow Canada’s Food Guide recommendations of 500 ml of milk or fortified soy beverage daily.

-• women who are at risk or living with osteoporosis - follow Osteoporosis Canada’s recommendations for vitamin D intake (800-2000 IU per day), unless under the supervision of a health care provider.
+• If you are at risk or living with osteoporosis - follow Osteoporosis Canada’s recommendations for vitamin D intake (800-2000 IU per day), unless under the supervision of a health care provider.

 • be active - regular exercise reduces your risk of falls and breaks.
 Follow the Canadian Physical Activity Guidelines for women 65 years and older.
 Find exercise programs like BC Women’s Osteofit program for individuals at risk or living with osteoporosis.